 Interestingly, 70% of the HCWs answered that they know the rules of hand hygiene at the hospital and 29% answered “somewhat”, while only 1% answered that they did not know the guidelines.
 However, when looking into HHC for the study period among the HCWs using the Sani Nudge system, the overall compliance was 53% and only 11% of the HCWs in the Sani Nudge program had a high HHC (Figure 2).
 This shows a tendency of overestimating one’s own knowledge or that HCWs are struggling to translate complex hygiene guidelines into clinical practice.

 Figure 2: Data collected through the Sani Nudge system at Hospital A

 HHC in specific clinical situations

-Based on several studies with the Sani nudge system, we have developed a 5-step improvement process that connects training with actual behaviour.
-Data from the Sani nudge system is automatically analysed and provides relevant information regarding compliance behaviour which are being used to train the individual in overcoming clinical barriers and help them to comply with hygiene guidelines.
-The 5-step process is easy to implement and uses hand hygiene data actively to support good hygiene behaviour and facilitate culture change.
+Based on several studies with the Sani Nudge system, we have developed a 5-step improvement process that connects training with behaviour.
+Data from the Sani Nudge system is automatically analysed and provides relevant information regarding compliance behaviour which are being used to train the individual in overcoming clinical barriers and help them to comply with hygiene guidelines.
+The 5-step process is easy to implement and uses the data actively to support good hygiene behaviour and facilitate culture change.
 Several hospitals have been able to triple their HHC levels by introducing this process.

-If your hospital, like others, are struggling with maintaining high HHC, then you will want to learn how the Sani nudge electronic hand hygiene system can help you create a successful hand hygiene compliance program in your hospital.
-Contact Theis Jensen on email@example.com for more information.
+If your hospital, like others, are struggling with maintaining high HHC, then you will want to learn how the Sani Nudge electronic hand hygiene system can help you create a successful hand hygiene compliance program in your hospital.
+Book a demo meeting with us here to see how Sani Nudge works.

 World Health Organization, 2009.
 WHO Guidelines on Hand Hygiene in Health Care: First Global Patient Safety Challenge.
 1st ed.
 Geneva: WHO Press.